More migrant labour needed in recession-hit UK, says business body

 Britain's main business lobby group said on Monday (November 21) that the country needed more migrant labour for greater productivity in view of soaring inflation and shrinking growth.
 The verdict from the Confederation of British Industry (CBI) came at its annual gathering in Birmingham, Britain's second biggest city.

-The CBI conference took place after the UK Prime Minister Rishi Sunak slashed spending and increased taxes in budger
+The CBI conference took place after the UK Prime Minister Rishi Sunak slashed spending and increased taxes in budget.

 "We come together, once more in extraordinary times," CBI director-general Tony Danker told delegates in Birmingham, central England.